2nd WEAR Dataset Challenge

 • If you submit an entry, but are not qualified to enter the contest, this entry is voluntary.
 The organizers reserve the right to evaluate it for scientific purposes.
 If you are not qualified to submit a contest entry and still choose to submit one, under no circumstances will such entries qualify for sponsored prizes.

-• Only one single submission is allowed per team.
-In case of multiple submission only the one which was submitted last will be considered for the final ranking.
+• Submission of each team's final predictions will happen via Kaggle.
+Only one single submission is allowed per team.
 The same person cannot be in multiple teams, except if that person is a supervisor.

 Contact